To facilitate the highest level of professional practice provided to individuals with neurogenic communication disorders.

 Coordinating Committee Members

-- Ex Officio: Rebecca C. Politis, Associate Director, Health Care Services in Speech-Language Pathology, ASHA
+- Ex Officio: Brooke E. Hatfield, Associate Director, Health Care Services, ASHA

 View the Editorial Board Roster for Perspectives of the ASHA Special Interest Groups.